cguttweb/nuxt-portfolio-blog/content/posts/javascript-objects.md

 ### Remove Properties

-To remove properties from an object use the `delete` keyword e.g.
+To remove properties from an object, use the `delete` keyword e.g.

 ```javascript
 let myTeam = {